Gr1shma/g7-chat/README.md

         * Specify your **profession or role** to guide context-aware replies.
         * All preferences are used in a dynamic **system prompt**.

+* **📦 Model Selection**

+    * Choose from a range of available AI models:

+        * Use a searchable popover and selector powered by shadcn/ui.
+        * Models are grouped by provider with clean headings.
+        * Instantly switch between models.

 * **🎨 Clean & Dynamic UI**

     * Built with **shadcn/ui** for accessible and elegant components.